The Mining and Exploration News in Mexico: Highlights on the Fourth Week of February, 2026

 Content like what you have just read can be seen at https://gambusinoprospector.com/ and at LinkedIn’s Mexico Mineral Exploration Group.

-On the picture above, Cu mineralization (chrysocolla) in a prospect in Chihuahua, Mexico.
-Photo by Miguel A Heredia.
+On the picture below, float of a quartz vein in an intermediate sulphidation epithermal vein-breccia system in Chihuahua, Mexico.
+Photo taken by Miguel A Heredia.

 By Miguel A Heredia

-• GoGold Resources Inc., Bear Creek Mining Corporation, GR Silver Mining Ltd, and Guanajuato Silver Company Ltd reported the best drilling intercepts in Mexico on the fourth week of February, 2023.
+• Axo Copper Corp., reported the best drilling intercepts in Mexico on the third week of June 2025.
 Details are shown in the table below:

 ON EXPLORATION